nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about `delete`:**<br>
 On entering a `delete` command, a confirmation window will pop-up requesting for confirmation, regardless of the command's validity.
-This is to verify that the user truly intends to perform that action and is fully aware of its consequences.
+This is to verify that you truly intend to perform that action and are fully aware of its consequences.
 </div>

 Examples: